HungMaiHoang/IT008/Project_MusicApp/README.md

 ### Description:

-Visic is a versatile and user-friendly media player designed to enhance your multimedia experience.
-Whether you're listening to music, watching videos, or exploring podcasts, our app offers a seamless and enjoyable playback experience.
 Visic is an application used for making playlists, play music from existing mp3, mp4 files from user's devices.

 ### Our feature: